reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

 ![Lab 9 Architecture](media/LAB_AK_09-architecture-1.png)

 ### Task 1: Create a Logic App resource in the Azure portal

+In this task, you create a new Logic App in Azure.
+You start by navigating to the Azure portal, searching for "Logic App," and selecting it from the marketplace.
+After choosing the "Consumption" option for the app, you configure its basic settings, including the subscription, resource group, app name, and region.
+Once the configuration is set, you review and create the Logic App.
+After the deployment is complete, you access the newly created app through the resource page.

 1. On the Azure portal menu, click **+ Create a resource**.